 Mastering Metering: A Guide to Metering Modes in Photography

-The camera features a variety of modes that are meant to help the photo taking process!
-One of such is metering, which helps you achieve a proper exposure.
+The camera features a variety of modes that are meant to help the photo-taking process!
+One such is metering, which helps you achieve proper exposure.

 Metering modes are commonly overlooked and left on default, and as such, you may not be getting the most out of your camera!
 Here is our guide to metering modes.